Bath Bomb Presses

 - Set up for an entire days work – have multiple batches ready to combine ingredients.

 - Layout your workspace with access in mind.
-Work space height, stools, drying racks and mixing accessories should be at optimal distance for efficient production.
+Work space height, stools, drying racks and mixing accessories should be at the optimal distance for efficient production.

 Record Successes and Failures: New equipment may require new production methods or new recipes.
 Write everything down, and only change one new thing at a time – this way it is easy to track when things go awry.